jundalisay/pantrywork/content/en/blog/static-site-hosting.md

 ## Clouflare is Great

 We decided to use Cloudflare because it's fast and is easy to deploy.
 Unlike the others, it does not have bandwidth limits.
 Instead, it limits the deploys to 500 per month.

+For people without coding skills, there are services like [forestry.io](https://forestry.io) that allow users to add and edit content just like any CMS.

 <!--
 For now, the plan* is to start with Github Pages and then move on to Firebase when the site visitors increase.
 Firebase has [a calculator](https://firebase.google.com/pricing#blaze-calculator) to estimate the cost based on GB used.  -->